NemishGorasiya/College-Management-System/README.md

     - Appropriate updates will be applied to the examinations by the HOD
     - Faculties of their particular subject will add the marks of the students by their enrollment no using excel sheet uploading

+### Result Module

+  - the result will be added for each and every exam
+  -

-### Features to be added - Feauture Request, Bug Report, Book Store, Forum
+### Features to be added - Feature Request, Bug Report, Book Store, Forum

 ## Frontend